-When HR professionals spend more than half their time finding, organizing, and updating paper documentation, it isn’t just mind-numbing or inefficient, it’s a challenge to remain compliant and a threat to the success of the business.
+When HR professionals spend more than half their time finding, organizing, and updating paper documentation, it isn’t just mind-numbing or inefficient, it’s a challenge to maintain data privacy compliance and a threat to the success of the business.

 In the current job market, HR teams have vital work to do to support the growth of their organizations and to continue to engage employees.
 A better digital document solution can digitize, centralize, and secure document access.
 This allows HR teams to be more productive and efficient, with a goal to focus more on strategic initiatives that help organizations grow and improve.